-Each row represents one repetition of the four main moves (“operations”).
+Rows: Each row represents one repetition of the four main moves (“operations”).
 A row includes all the moves, after which they all repeat in the next row of the chart.

 The dark or light color of a cell refers to the color of the upper shank of the loop being transferred in that move.

-A dark cell means: In this move, transfer the bicolor loop so DARK finishes on top.
-A light cell means: transfer the loop so LIGHT finishes on top.
+Dark vs. Light: A dark cell means: In this move, transfer the bicolor loop so DARK finishes on top.
+A light cell means: In this move, transfer the loop so LIGHT finishes on top.
 Whether you turn the loop or not depends on which of the two colors is already uppermost before you move the loop.
 The chart doesn’t tell you this – you must look at the loop to determine whether to turn it or not.